 We’ve all been at some point in our lives where running felt like a struggle rather than a source of energy, but by implementing exercise as a regular part of our lives, we condition the body to perform better over time.

 How Does Outdoor Running Reduce Cardiovascular Risk Factors?

-Answer.
 We don’t call running ‘cardio’ for nothing.
 This form of exercise is one of the most efficient ways to improve your overall cardiovascular health and risk factors such as blood pressure, cholesterol, obesity, and blood sugar sensitivity.
-Studies on the current COVID-19 virus have suggested that cardiovascular diseases were linked to higher rates of fatality in cases of infection, therefore taking care of our heart health by exercising regularly and eating well is essential.
+Taking care of our heart health by exercising regularly and eating well is essential.

 Which Vitamins are produced from running outdoors?

-Answer.
-All that time spent inside has manifested itself into another deficiency that was already present in a great percentage of people even before the pandemic.
+Excessive time spent inside manifests itself into another deficiency in a great percentage of people.
 That is the lack of Vitamin D, a vital regulator of nutrients that help maintain bone and muscle health.
 We get a fair amount of this vitamin from direct sunlight on our skin, therefore a run outside doubles as a way to get your daily dose of it.

 How Does Running Outdoors Strengthen Immune System?

 While there are numerous factors that contribute to maintaining a healthy lifestyle, exercise makes for an important part of it.
 Running and other forms of physical activity have shown to be a great tool in strengthening the immune system, due to the increase of blood and lymph flow and the circulation of immune cells as the muscles contract.

 How does Running Outdoors help with weight loss?